Zurich Gay Travel

 Starting in late October, Christmas markets and nightly festival areas are open all over Zurich.
 You’ll see the Traditional Christmas Markets in places like Zurich’s main train station.
 Here you can browse shops for holiday gifts, specialty products, and delicious food.

 Christmas festivals are my personal favorite thing to do during winter in Zurich.
 Food stands are set up around beautifully decorated plazas.
 The best part is definitely drinking some Glüwein, or hot mulled wine!
 Glüwein is quite popular in Germany and parts of France.

 One of the best nightly Christmas festivals in Zurich is in the courtyard of the Swiss National Museum.
 Each year they set up an enormous, beautifully decorated wooden structure that houses a bar, dance floor with a DJ booth, and cozy seating.

 If you’re visiting Zurich during the winter, consider attending one of the popular gay ski weeks in Switzerland as part of your trip!

 This modern bar is tucked away in a cute street right off the main drag.
 Some of Cranberry’s events include drag race viewings, karaoke nights, drag-themed evenings, and other special gay party events.

 Petra’s Tip Top Bar

-Helden is the go-to gay bar in Zurich to visit on a Wednesday, which is actually the only night they’re open!
+Helden is the go-to Zurich gay bar on Wednesdays, which is actually the only night they’re open!
 This bar is popular for drag shows and dancing.